 David gives us elaborate tips to close the loans earlier than the actual tenure.
 I am gonna use them on my home loan.

 Just like Warren Buffet, David suggests us NOT to use credit cards.
 “Millionaires don’t do debt!.”
 Either you have credit card debt or not, you should probably read this chapter as well.
 He gives us techniques to pay off the debt in a reasonable amount of time, to negotiate with the banks on the interest rates, which credit cards to pay and what are the things to consider when balance transferring the debt. etc., I am going to use these tips with HDFC Bank on the recent fraud charges on my credit card.

 Giving back to the Society!.
 Here he gets philosophical.
 “The more you give, the more you receive.”
 No scientific evidence, but personal and statistical evidence for tithing.
 10% of your income is ideal.
 More or less depends on your heart.
 As always, you get tax exemptions on the donations to charity.
-I won’t stress on this factor.
-I have been tithing for a long time and I don’t see any direct correlation to the money that I earn.
+I won’t stress about this factor.
+I have been tithing for a long time and I don’t see any direct correlation between the money that I earn.
 Or at least, not yet !.

-The beauty is that this book is packed with all the resources that you may need to make all the above automatic, so that you don’t miss anything !.
+The beauty is that this book is packed with all the resources that you may need to make all the above automatic so that you don’t miss anything !.

-Thanks David !.
+Thanks, David !.
 For a wonderful book packed with real, practical wisdom.Please buy the book from your local bookstore.